ignasc/webpack-template/README.md

 `"formatCheck"`: runs `prettier` with `--check` option to check if code is formated to set options.

-`"formatWrite"`:runs `prettier` with `--write` option to format code to set options.
+`"formatWrite"`: runs `prettier` with `--write` option to format code to set options.

-`"prebuild"`: runs `eslint` check automatically before building production version app
+`"prebuild"`: runs `eslint` check automatically before building production version app.

-`"build"`: builds production version app
+`"build"`: builds production version app into `dist` folder.

-`"start"`: starts a dev server with the developer version app
+`"start"`: starts a dev server with the developer version app.

 `"deploy"`: this script does the following steps in order: